Instead of showing the normal balloon, show a menu that lists all the locations that overlap.

 This example is from a web app created using the Placeable locator platform.
 But I first designed this interaction for Local Matters.
 We used it in the yellow page apps we built.
 (The font in this example is a little smaller than I’d like.
 Ideally the click targets would be bigger, and there’d be more space between them.)

 The menu shows the location letters and names.
 Clicking a link shows the info for that location.

 The pins are labeled with letters instead of numbers.
-I first saw Google do this in 2003 or 2004.
-If the pins are labeled with numbers, some clients will want to number the pins sequentially, with pins 1–10 on page one, 11–20 on page two, and etc. Showing two digits on the pins is awkward.
+(I first saw Google do this in 2003 or 2004.)
+This allows you to show a large number of labeled pins, and avoid having any two digit labels.
+Showing two digits on the pins is awkward.